 Product management lies at the intersection of business, technology, and design, combining strategy, marketing, leadership, and other skills with the end goal of launching an amazing product.
 It’s all about solving problems with technology and how people use that technology.
-Product management very close to roles like brand management or project management.
+Product management is very close to roles like brand management or project management.
 But, product managers often address more technical products, like; industrial goods, online services, software products or books, which fall under one particular name.
-As a product manager, you will be developing pricing, distributing and promoting a particular product or line of products.
+As a product manager, you will be developing pricing, distributing, and promoting a particular product or line of products.
 As a PM, you are the voice of the users.

 Your work will never be complete, and users’ problems will never be 100% solved.
 It’s a weird world, but definitely fascinating.
 However, these are prime jobs – lucrative and sexy.
-Let’s have a look how to get into product management.
+Let’s have a look at how to get into product management.
 Know more about the Product Management Careers & Jobs by watching the 2.5 minutes video below.

 Common myths about the Product Management Jobs

 It’s also important to know some of the myths.

 It’s not exactly a powerful leadership role, and you won’t directly manage people.

 PM jobs pay well, but not like management consulting, financial services, or engineering management.
 The average annual salaries would be between INR 605, 677 and 2, 560, 554 (Source: payscale.com).